Ian-Blanshard/MP4-Coffee-Shop/README.md

 ![Products page](/static/images/products_page.jpg)

-The user can see the following product details for each prodcut displayed: product image, its price (including any discounts), its average review rating and category.
+The user can see the following product details for each product displayed: product image, its price (including any discounts), its average review rating and category.
 The user can click the view products details page to see further information on the product.

 The product page also has a sort button which will sort product either by price or ratings in both descending and ascending orders.